‘World’s Hottest DJ’ Nata Lee Sizzles In Skimpy White Bikini

 Professional DJ Nata Lee isn’t shy when it comes to showing off her unbelievable body.
 After all, there is a reason she’s been deemed the “World’s Hottest DJ.”

-On Thursday, the blonde bombshell posted yet another provocative photo for her 1.9 million Instagram followers to enjoy.
+On Thursday, the blond bombshell posted yet another provocative photo for her 1.9 million Instagram followers to enjoy.
 In the picture, taken by Aleksandr Mavrin, the Russian beauty posed on a beautiful Parisian street.
 Despite it being autumn, Nata opted to wear a white string bikini.
 The stunner’s ample cleavage spilled out of the tiny top and fans were able to catch a glimpse of Nata’s toned midsection.

 The Instagram model also wore a pair of slouchy, white overalls to act as a coverup.
 She accessorized the breezy look with black sunglasses, hoop earrings, and silver bracelets.